 The time has come when mobile browsing has eclipsed traditional desktop browsing.
 This means that it’s more important than ever to have a restaurant website that’s built with mobile devices in mind.

-While optimizing your website for ‘mobile use’ doesn’t seem like a traditional restaurant marketing technique, it’s one of the most critical steps you can take to gain online exposure.
+While optimizing your restaurant website design for ‘mobile use’ doesn’t seem like a traditional restaurant marketing technique, it’s one of the most critical steps you can take to gain online exposure.
 If you want customers to be able to view your restaurant’s menu and key details, your site should be optimized for mobile.

 Fortunately, many of the top web builders now offer automatic mobile optimization tools or functions.
 If you’re using a web designer to build your website, make sure to stress it needs to include a mobile site.